aidanprior/SMS-OTP-Email-Forwarder/README.md

 ## Features

-- Automatically detects and extracts OTP codes from incoming SMS messages
+- Advanced OTP detection using pattern recognition and context analysis
+- Multiple detection algorithms for various OTP formats
+- Confidence scoring system to minimize false positives
 - Securely forwards OTP codes to a configured email address
 - Minimal battery and resource usage
 - Works in the background without interfering with normal phone usage